Marchosias140/Rusty-Gallery/README.md

 Overall this app is made as a template that can be filled with any kind of theme.
+Some sample alternate configurations will perhaps be uploaded to this repo in order to showcase how you can change some assets to tailor it to your special interests.